 - Identify and protect against reasonably anticipated threats to the security or integrity of the information;

 - Protect against reasonably expected, impermissible uses or disclosures; and

 *The Security Rule defines “confidentiality” as ePHI is unavailable or disclosed to unauthorized persons.

 - Workforce Training and Management

-The required specifications must be implemented and those that are designated as addressable are left to each covered entity to determine whether they are reasonable and appropriate for them.
-Otherwise, the covered entity may adopt an alternative measure to achieve the same end result.
+The required specifications must be implemented, and those designated as addressable are left to each covered entity to determine whether they are reasonable and appropriate for them.
+Otherwise, the covered entity may adopt an alternative measure to achieve the same result.

 How to comply with the HIPAA Security Rule

 Compliance with the HIPAA Security Rule demands a comprehensive approach to safeguarding ePHI.
 Here are essential steps to ensure compliance: